jidiai/Competition_Olympics-Billiard/README.md

 ## Environment

 Olympics-Billiard is one of the AI-Olympics testbeds built on [`olympics-engine`](https://github.com/jidiai/olympics_engine).

-Two teams (red and blue) start at one side of the table and on the other side of the table lies a pile of balls in equal numbers of red and blue.
+- Two teams (red and blue) start at one side of the table and on the other side of the table lies a pile of balls in equal numbers of red and blue.
 On four coners there are holes drawn as green lines such that the player scores if the ball of its color touches the line and receive penality if the player itself has touched the line.
+The player will be reset at the initial position if it falls into the hole.

-The game end when reaching maximum step (500 time-step) or when either player manage to hit all the ball of its color into the hole.
+- The game end when reaching maximum step (500 time-step) or when either player manage to hit all the ball of its color into the hole.

-Each player has rectangular view (100x100 matrix) of its surrounding along its current direction.
+- Each player has rectangular view (100x100 matrix) of its surrounding along its current direction.
 In such a matrix the colors are distinguished by numbers.
 Player can apply force ([-100,200]) to move forward or backward and turn at particular angle ([-30,30] deg).
 The applied force also costs energy.
 Make sure to plan your torque and keep efficient fuel in the tank.

+- Each player receive positive +0.01 if a ball of its color has fallen into the hole and negative -0.1 penality if itself has fallen.
+The winner will receive reward +1 when an episode ends.

 <img src='./img/billiard_competition_render.gif'>